awesomething/awesomething.github.io/posts/resume-screen-agent.md

 ---

-**Congratulations!** You're now ready to use the Day 16 AI Candidate Screening workflow. 🎉
+**Congratulations!** You're now ready to use the AI Candidate Screening workflow. 🎉